newma2n/introduction-to-ai/README.md

 7. **Student's presentation**

-##What is expected for the Final Project
+## What is expected for the Final Project
---

 Short version : **Exploration of different AI approach to play PyRat**

 Long version : this course is mostly based on the final project, and you have a lot of freedom, which we expect you to use.
 The overarching goal is to explore different .